 For Students Requiring Sponsorship

-GW will sponsor student visas for full-time study in the General Study or Research Experience programs.
+GW will sponsor student visas for full-time study in the General Study, Research Experience and U.S. Foreign Policy in a Global Era programs.
 If you are receiving GW sponsorship for the F-1 student visa, you must document that you have sufficient funds to support your studies in order to receive an I-20 form, by submitting the Visa Application and Financial Certificate (PDF).
 This I-20 form must be submitted with your visa application to the U.S. Consulate.

 For Students with Sponsorship by Other Universities